CurtisPreston99/TuriteaWebResources/package/README.md

-Unzip sqldata.zip puts the unzipped folder under the current folder Move the directory to the current folder and run start.sh
+1. Unzip sqldata.zip puts the unzipped folder under the current folder.

+2. Change the work directory to the current folder and run start.sh